 Account login authentication

-You should protect any online accounts where your payment information, reward points, personal identifiable information, money, investments, crypto currency, credentials, medical records, payment card, need to be best protected.
+You should protect any online accounts where your payment information, reward points, personal identifiable information, money, investments, cryptocurrency, credentials, medical records, and payment card, need to be best protected.
 These online accounts can include your: Banking, Finance, Investment, Utility, Subscription, Government, Health, Retail Shopping, Social Media, and Technology Accounts.

 Three types of user credentials:

 - Something you know - Password, PIN, or Pattern.

 - Something you have - Smartphone, ATM card, ID Card, App, Security Token FOB, etc.

 - Something you are - Fingerprint, Facial Recognition, Voice, Behavior, Location, etc.

 Why is multi-factor so effective?
 It’s pretty easy for bad guys to guess weak passwords - especially with all the personal information available today via social media.
 But hackers will have a heck of a time obtaining that something you have - such as the hardware or software security token or mobile phone you’ve authorized for verification texts.
 You need to have that mobile phone or token in hand to get the information you need to access your account.